obiasaidi/Child-Syn-Dev-Automatic-Measurement/README.md

 ## Data Preprocessing
 1. clean.py contains functions to clean noises in childes files
-2. utils.py contains a list of another functions to clean noises in childes files
+2. utils.py contains a list of optional functions to clean noises in childes files
 3. preprocess.py contains the code to process (including the cleaning) the corpora from text to a dataframe

 ## Parsing